 Towel Rails comes with varying price tags to suit every budget.
 Prices at our online store start from cheaper than £50 for basic radiators and can go up to more than £500, for the more luxurious models.
 The good news is that if you are on a budget, you can easily buy a cheap one that will warm your bathroom up quite nicely.

 If your bathroom is particularly small, then you may want to buy one that sits against a wall but can heat the entire room.
 You can get a perfectly good radiator for less than £120, which means you don’t have to spend more than £500 on one unless you want to.

-While towel rails units serve the purpose of offering a high level of comfort, they also offer many other benefits.
-For starters, these units are excellent in maintaining hygiene and prevent allergens or mildew growing on a towel.
+While towel rails units offer a high level of comfort, they also provide many other benefits.
+For starters, these units are excellent in maintaining hygiene and preventing allergens or mildew from growing on a towel.
 Warm Towels can also help improve blood circulation and reduce stress in individuals.
-Larger units can also be used to heat up a chilly bathroom during the winters.
-Over the years, they have steadily moved on beyond the confines of a washroom space and find good use in kitchens, basements, bedrooms and high humidity areas of the home.
+Larger units can also be used to heat a chilly bathroom during the winter.
+Over the years, they have steadily moved beyond the confines of a washroom space and find good use in kitchens, basements, bedrooms and high-humidity areas of the home.